pgautoupgrade/docker-pgautoupgrade/README.md

 ### "One shot" mode

-If you just want to perform the upgrade without starting PostgreSQL afterwards, then you can use "[One Shot](https://github.com/pgautoupgrade/docker-pgautoupgrade/issues/13)" mode.
+If you just want to perform the upgrade without running PostgreSQL afterwards, then you can use "[One Shot](https://github.com/pgautoupgrade/docker-pgautoupgrade/issues/13)" mode.

 To do that, add an environment variable called `PGAUTO_ONESHOT`